MicrosoftDocs/fabric-docs/docs/data-factory/airflow-enable-azure-key-vault.md

 # Enable Azure Key Vault as a Secret Backend

 ## Introduction
 Apache Airflow offers various backends for securely storing sensitive information such as variables and connections.
 One of these options is Azure Key Vault.
-This article walks you through the process of configuring Key Vault as the secret backend for Apache Airflow Project within Fabric Data Factory.
+This article walks you through the process of configuring Key Vault as the secret backend for Data worflows in Data Factory.

 ## Prerequisites